Atanasoski/muscle-hustle/API_DOCUMENTATION.md

-# Muscle Hustle API Documentation - Exercise & Workout Resources
+# Muscle Hustle API Documentation

-This documentation provides complete information about the Exercise and Workout Template resources for AI applications to understand and interact with the Muscle Hustle API.
+This documentation provides complete information about all API resources and endpoints for AI applications to understand and interact with the Muscle Hustle API.

 ## Base URL